kelsey-ek/of7azure/GUIDE/12_BMT_general_process.md

 G. VARCHAR type column
 - COPYBOOK modification
-  - Generate new copybook by the name of "####-VAR"
+  - Generate a new copybook by the name of "####-VAR"
-  - Host variables for VARCHAR column should be in a structure format.(LEN + TEXT)
+  - Host variables for the VARCHAR column should be in a structured format.(LEN + TEXT)
     ```
     10  ##########.
         49  ##########-LEN   PIC S9(04)  COMP-5.